dsa28/ArDe-EECE437/README.md

 main- as the name suggests, the class main is used to test the statements.

 In the Problem2 folder:

-Because problem 2 only involved adding properties to the already existing classes, this folder only contains a class main2 to test the architecture.
+Because problem 2 only involved adding properties to the already existing classes, this folder only contains a class main2 to test these properties.